Technology Resource List

 BrailleNote Apex: Building on the success of previous BrailleNote products, the Apex slims down its form factor, while still packing in many features for mobile productivity.
 The BrailleNote Apex comes with a 32- or 18-cell Braille display and either a QWERTY or 8-dot Braille keyboard.
-The Apex is powered by the KeySoft operating system, and its application suite will provide a word processor, calendar, address list, book reader, media player, web browser, e-5mail client, database manager, scientific calculator, and more.
-The device features 8 GB of internal memory, 3 USB host ports (for connecting to other devices including USB flash drives), a USB client port (for connection and data transfer between a PC), built-in Wireless networking (802.11B/G), Bluetooth, 10/100 Ethernet port, and a Secure Digital storage card slot; the unit also has a user-replaceable battery.
+The Apex is powered by the KeySoft operating system, and its application suite will provide a word processor, calendar, address list, book reader, media player, web browser, email client, database manager, scientific calculator, and more.
+The device features 8 GB of internal memory, 3 USB host ports (for connecting to other devices including USB flash drives), a USB client port (for connection and data transfer between a PC), built-in wireless networking (802.11B/G), Bluetooth, 10/100 Ethernet port, and a Secure Digital storage card slot; the unit also has a user-replaceable battery.
 Apex can be configured as a speech synthesizer or Braille display to support a screen access product on a computer.
 It can also be used as a Braille display for iOS devices.
 Optional add-ons are available including GPS solutions, a dictionary, and Nemeth Tutor.
+The Apex supports reading PDF files, and can open and read PowerPoint files.
 HumanWare.
 Price (Braille and QWERTY keyboards): 18-cell, $3,895; 32-cell $5,495.

-Braille Sense: This line of Notetakers is based on Windows CE technology.
+Braille Sense: This line of notetakers is based on Windows CE technology.
 There are multiple models of this notetaker available.
-Software on all devices in this line includes file management, a word processor, a scheduler, e-mail, a media player, digital audio recording, an Internet browser, a DAISY player, and a scientific calculator.
+Software on all devices in this line includes file management, a word processor, a scheduler, email, a media player, digital audio recording, an internet browser, a DAISY player, and a scientific calculator.
 Furthermore, these devices can be used as Braille displays for computers or iOS devices.
 Optional multi-lingual dictionaries and GPS software are also available.
 The U2 is the newest and most powerful product in the line.
 It is offered with either a Perkins or QWERTY keyboard, 32 cells of Braille, 32 GB of internal storage, Ethernet, Bluetooth, Wi-Fi 802.11B/G/N, 3 USB ports, a SDXC card slot, and internal GPS.
 The Perkins model also offers a small LCD screen.
 System events can be announced through speech, Braille, or vibration as appropriate.
-The Braille Sense OnHand has an 18-cell Braille display, Perkins keyboard, and smaller footprint than other models in this series.
-This device has 4 GB of internal storage which can be expanded with an SD card.
-It has one USB On-the-Go (OTG) port (which can be used for input or output), Bluetooth, wireless Internet (802.11B/G) and an internal GPS receiver.
+The Braille Sense U2 Mini has an 18-cell Braille display, Perkins keyboard, and smaller footprint than other models in this series.
+This device has the same internal specs as the larger U2.
+All models can open and read PDF, Excel, and Powerpoint files.
 HIMS.
 Price: Braille Sense U2 (Braille or QWERTY) $5,595.
-Braille Sense OnHand $3,995.
+Braille Sense U2 Mini $3,995.

 Pronto: The Pronto is a line of notetakers developed by Baum with some unique features.
-The Pronto 40 has a 40-cell Braille display, user-interchangeable QWERTY keyboard and Braille keyboard.
+The Pronto 40 has a 40-cell Braille display, user-interchangeable QWERTY keyboard, and Braille keyboard.
 The Pronto 18 has a small footprint, 18 Braille cells, and a Braille input keyboard.
-The Pronto QS is a voice-only notetaking option with a QWERTY keyboard.
-All of these devices include a compass and thermometer as well as the standard notetaker features, including: notetaking/basic word processing, calendar, instant messaging (via MSN), POP3 e-mail, Internet, and DAISY reading support.
-The device is able to read and edit .doc .docx, .brl and .txt documents, and can read .pdf files.
+All of these devices include a compass and thermometer, as well as the standard notetaker features, including: notetaking/basic word processing, calendar, instant messaging (via MSN), POP3 email, internet, and DAISY reading support.
+The device is able to read and edit DOC, DOCX, BRL and TXT documents, and can read PDF files.
 Like most other modern notetakers, it also offers Bluetooth, Wi-Fi, and LAN support.
 The 40 and the 18 can be used as an external Braille display for computers and iOS devices.
-Manufactured by Baum.
-U.S. distributor: Bay Area Digital.
-Price: Pronto 40 $7,495; Pronto 18 $4,995; Pronto QS $2,995.
+Manufactured by Baum and distributed by Baum USA.
+Price: Pronto 40 $7,495; Pronto 18 $4,995.

 VoiceNote Apex BT or VoiceNote Apex QT: Based on BrailleNote Apex technology, the VoiceNote is a speech-only notetaker.
 One version uses a Braille keyboard, and the other uses a computer-style keyboard.
 It can function as an external speech synthesizer when connected to a computer running appropriate screen access software.
 HumanWare.
 Price: Braille or QWERTY keyboard, $1,995.